Basic Japanese 1 (Postgraduate)

 Scope and syllabus

 Individual/group tutorials provided specifically for PG students introduce the students to work on a language learning portfolio and assist the students to pursue required components, such as listening/writing/translation tasks.
 The language learning portfolio enables the students to take the initiative to learn the language, which is the essential additional aspect of the PG language acquisition course.
-Group tutorials are shared with those for Basic Japanese 2.

 The course provides students with a basic knowledge of Japanese and practice of using Japanese in limited everyday situations.
 It will allow students to interact with Japanese speakers in Japanese within the level covered in the course with some help.
 The insight to Japanese language will provide students with a basis to approach research topics relating to Japanese language and the histories, societies and cultures associated with Japanese.